 AVIVA INDUSTRIES LIMITED

-("the Company"), which comprise the Balance Sheet as
+("the Company"), which comprises the Balance Sheet as

-at March 31, 2024, and the Statement of Profit and loss (including Other Comprehensive
+at March 31, 2025, the Statement of Profit and loss (including Other Comprehensive

 Income), the Statement of Changes in Equity and the Statement of the Cash Flows for the